kcenon/logger_system/docs/architecture.md

 ## Overview

 The Logger System is designed as a high-performance, modular logging framework that implements the `thread_module::logger_interface` from the Thread System.
-It provides both synchronous and asynchronous logging capabilities with a lock-free implementation for minimal contention in multi-threaded environments.
+It provides both synchronous and asynchronous logging capabilities.
+The current asynchronous pipeline uses a mutex/condition-variable backed queue for batching; a true lock-free MPMC queue is planned.

 ## Architecture Diagram